-You may not have realized that nature can influence a block print–but it does!
-In response to Mother Nature, we mindfully consider the weather and their effects on the block printing process.
+You may not have realized that nature can influence the making of a block print–but it does!
+In response to Mother Nature, we mindfully consider the weather and their effects on the woodblock printing process.
 The seasons determine when we create our linens, which are hand block printed at our artisans’ studio in the desert state of Rajasthan, India.
 In this post, you’ll learn about what influences the making of a block print and find out what time of year we print your favorite Saffron Marigold pattern.

 How weather influences a block print